 Located on the southern tip of Eyre Peninsula, Port Lincoln is another of the places in South Australia to visit.
 It will take about seven hours to drive here, or it is possible to get a flight from Adelaide which takes less than an hour.
 Port Lincoln is the South Australian seafood capital, with a large fishing fleet.
 Tuna has mostly been caught here, but there are many other fish available fresh here too.

-Here in Port Lincoln you can access one of the biggest South Australia tourist attractions – cage diving with great white sharks.
+Here in Port Lincoln you can access one of the top rated tourist attractions in South Australia – shark cage diving with great white sharks.
 If swimming with big scary fish isn’t your thing, you can try all sorts of big game fishing, or simply fishing from the beach or jetty instead.
 There’s plenty of bushwalking and pristine beaches in the area, and koalas in the wild!
 Nearby towns such as Coffin Bay are worth a visit.
 Of course you need to eat at one of the fabulous foreshore restaurants to taste the seafood straight out of the sea and there are also local breweries and wineries for some more liquid tastings too.

 Port Lincoln is the home of the Tunarama Festival, so if you visit while that is on you will see unique traditions such as the tuna throwing competition.